-Columbia River Knife and Tool (CRKT) is 2nd on my favorite knife makers list coming in behind TOPS Knives.
-At least they are my two favorite big box brands.
+Columbia River Knife and Tool (CRKT) is my favorite knife maker, coming in right behind TOPS Knives.
+They are my two favorite big box brands.

 I am very hard on most equipment and have broken a few CRKT’s smaller EDC (Every Day Carry) knives.
-During my enlistment in the Marine Corps these knives as well as other brands were sold on base and in total, I must’ve bought about 3 of the M16-10KZ knives because I liked the size for a smaller knife and decent price.
+During my enlistment in the Marine Corps these knives as well as other brands were sold on base and in total, I must’ve bought about 3 of the M16-10KZ knives.
+I liked the size of the M16-10KZ’s for a smaller knife and decent price.
+They are good to put in a bag or pouch as an extra.

 It was about 2013 when I bought the 14SFG to replace the 10KZ as well as a SOG Seal Pup that I gave away to a Belize Defense Force soldier in the months prior.
 Around that same time I purchased and traded a TOPS Knives MAK-7.
 I’m a smaller frame guy so the MAK-7 was almost a sword in my hands.
-There was no space on my kit for it plus it was heavy as hell, and ounces matter in this business.
-I traded it at a gun show for a TOPS/Battle Blades Wolfhawk.
+Plus there was no space on my kit for it.
+I traded the MAK-7 at a gun show for a TOPS/Battle Blades Wolfhawk.
 I have had a lot of other knives over the years as well.

 Even though the Wolfhawk is smaller than the 14SFG I really enjoy both of these knives.
 Currently they are my go to knives in everyday life.